 - The first four of our ventures have taken us along.

 - The air attaches to the water through aeration.
 It permits escape from the water from trapped gasses and provides the water with oxygen.

-- Does coagulation cause dirt or other hanging solid particles to ‘hold together’ chemically?
+- Does coagulation cause dirt or other hanging solid particles to 'hold together' chemically?
 In the Herd (clumps of alum and sediment).
-The water will also be clarified or clarified and colored during this phase.
+The water will also be clarified or clarified and coloured during this phase.

 - Sedimentation takes place as the ions are drawn back to the bottom of the jar by gravity.
 Most of the floc sets, preparing the water for the next stage, while the water sits undisturbed.